Deutsch: Schrumpfung / Español: encogimiento / Português: encolhimento / Français: rétrécissement / Italiano: restringimento

 • Wool Sweaters: Improper washing or drying can cause felting shrinkage, leading to irreversible size reduction.

-• Pre-shrunk T-shirts: Common in retail to provide consistent sizing and reduce customer complaints.
+• Pre-shrunk T-shirts: Common in Retail to provide consistent sizing and reduce customer complaints.

 • Shrinking in Fast Fashion: Garments made from low-quality materials may experience rapid and excessive shrinkage.